 So if you ever see quail eggs in the store – give them a try!

-Surprisingly, you need larger mini bell peppers than you would think.
+- Surprisingly, you need larger mini bell peppers than you would think.
 I thought since quail eggs are tiny I should use the smallest bell peppers in the bag.
 Nope!
 The quail egg overflowed.
-So I found that the ones that are at least 2.5 inches long are the best for this.
+So I found that the bell peppers that are at least 2.5 inches long are the best for this quail egg recipe.

 - Salt & pepper to taste

 - Preheat oven to 350F.
-Spray a baking pan with oil or a non-stick spray.
+Spray or brush a medium-sized baking tray with olive oil.

 - Cut each mini bell pepper in half length-wise, leaving the stem on.
 Remove any seeds and inside pith.